 Woodscamp is a free online tool, provided to landowners by the American Forest Foundation.
 Our team at AFF, along with their partners at the Nature Conservancy, worked hard to develop the Family Forest Carbon Program.
 When all the i’s were dotted and the t’s crossed, they needed a way to reach landowners who might be qualified.

 Once landowners have selected their property on our map and answered a few questions about their goals for their land, our tool gets to work determining which local programs they are likely eligible for.
-In Pennsylvania, we’re matching hundreds of family forest landowners with FFCP.
+In Maryland, Pennsylvania, and West Virginia, we’re matching hundreds of family forest landowners with FFCP.
+Click here to find out if you're eligible!

 Long story short, WoodsCamp provides landowners an easy way to know if they are likely to qualify for the Family Forest Carbon Program, as well as other local resources.

-The FFCP pilot program in Pennsylvania has two sustainable forest practices for which landowners can qualify — Growing Mature Forests and Enhancing the Future Forest.
+FFCP has two sustainable forest practices for which landowners can qualify — Growing Mature Forests and Enhancing the Future Forest.
 (See details about each in the FAQs below.)

 As the Family Forest Carbon grows and establishes its place in the market, AFF and TNC plan to expand this program’s opportunities to landowners in additional regions.